Who knew Lindsay Lohan could help educate the public about a serious disease?

 Some doctors do feel there is a chance of chikungunya joint pain becoming more permanent.

 Dr. Joan Bathon, director of the Division of Rheumatology at New York-Presbyterian Hospital/Columbia University Medical Center said, “I am not aware of data showing that chikungunya is a risk factor for developing RA.
 However, the arthritis of chikungunya can become chronic and can be confused with RA.”

 She notes that fast-acting, chikungunya-specific blood tests are crucial since RA is often a more difficult diagnosis to make immediately.

 “There is a specific test for chikungunya that, at least in New York, comes back fairly rapidly.
 If a state health department doesn't have the test, it can go to the Centers for Disease Control and Prevention (CDC) in Atlanta,” she said.
 “There are also two different tests that aid in the diagnosis of rheumatoid arthritis.
 So, using clinical judgment and use of these diagnostic tests, the two types of arthritis are distinguishable.
 But the physician has to think of chikungunya first.”

 How Can I Prevent Chikungunya?

 Chikungunya is difficult to prevent.
 The only real way to ensure you won’t get the virus is to avoid mosquito bites — a feat often easier said than done.
-The CDC does offer some on how to do so.
+The CDC does offer some

 RA, on the other hand, is impossible to prevent.
 Early diagnosis, the reduction of risk factors, and proper self-care and disease management are some tools to help avoid or prolong the debilitating joint damage that can come along with it.